ubicomplab/ubicomplab.github.io/projects/social_distancing_app/index.md

 #### Detecting Coughers

-The UW UbiComp Lab recently published a method for determining the identity of a cougher - [https://ieeexplore.ieee.org/document/9053268](https://ieeexplore.ieee.org/document/9053268).
+The UW UbiComp Lab recently published a method for determining the identity of a cougher. [https://ieeexplore.ieee.org/document/9053268](https://ieeexplore.ieee.org/document/9053268).
 Similar to detecting speakers, our app would first determine when a cough is heard.
 Next, it would estimate the identity of the person who produced the cough so a table of coughs per person could be provided.

 #### Privacy